http://LIB.MLM.RU

 Notes on Levels:

-This (Assimil) course refers to level 2 (basic phrases), level 3 (extended dialogs), and even level 4 (simple texts).
+This course refers to level 2 (basic phrases), level 3 (extended dialogs), and even level 4 (simple texts).

 Notes on Comments: